Picking up the puppy:

 The first week:

-This book was brilliant for getting me through the new dog jitters, and for reminding me that everything was OK, and we hadn’t just brought a extremely good looking maniac into our home.
+This website was brilliant for getting me through the new dog jitters, and for reminding me that everything was OK, and we hadn’t just brought a extremely good looking maniac into our home.

-I took the first few days off work to spend time with the puppy – after that he either came with me to work, or hung out with my husband, who sometimes works from home.
+I took the first few days off work to spend time with the puppy – after that Nando either came to work with me, or hung out with my husband, who sometimes works from home.

-This was our focus in the first 4 weeks.
-Every 30 minutes to 2 hours, we made the elevator trip down 7 floors to let Nando out to pee.
+This was our main focus in the first 4 weeks.
+Every 30 minutes to 2 hours, we made the elevator trip from out apartment to the garden downstairs to let Nando out to pee.
 There were a number of accidents in the apartment, usually in the afternoon between 2-6pm, when Nando needed to pee more often – thus the 30 minute intervals!

 At night we kept him in a crate, and never had an accident in the crate – the urge to pee seems to disappears during sleep, and puppies are known to be reluctant to pee where they sleep – which is why crate training is so helpful to toilet training.
 Nando’s last pee is at 10-11pm, and first pee is 6-7am.
 He was fairly well toilet trained by 14 weeks.